awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 ## Compiling the \.zip file archive for your layer<a name="configuration-layers-compile"></a>

-You build your layer code into a \.zip file archive using the same procedure as you would for a function deployment package\.
+You build your layer code into a \.zip file archive using the same procedure that you would use for a function deployment package\.
 If your layer includes any native code libraries, you must compile and build these libraries using a Linux development machine so that the binaries are compatible with [Amazon Linux](lambda-runtimes.md)\.

+When you create a layer, you can specify whether the layer is compatible with one or both of the instruction set architectures\.
+You may need to set specific compile flags to build a layer that is compatible with the `arm64` architecture\.

 One way to ensure that you package libraries correctly for Lambda is to use [AWS Cloud9](http://aws.amazon.com/cloud9/)\.
 For more information, see [Using Lambda layers to simplify your development process](http://aws.amazon.com/blogs/compute/using-lambda-layers-to-simplify-your-development-process/) on the AWS Compute Blog\.